 Fibre broadband uses fibre optic cables instead of the copper wiring that makes up our phone lines and facilitates ADSL connections.
 Signals are able to travel much faster through an optic fibre cable compared to copper cables.
 This means that fibre connections are capable of achieving up to 1,000 times the bandwidth of copper connections.

 However, not all fibre broadband connections are created equal.
-There are different types of fibre broadband connection, and the one you choose will determine both the cost and performance of your fibre broadband deal.
+There are different types of fibre broadband connections, and the one you choose will determine both the cost and performance of your fibre broadband deal.

 What is the speed of fibre optic internet?